jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-I-23.md

-of the logarithm by 10, that is, to write 10 instead of 0 before the point; so that instead of -1 we have 9; instead of -2 we have 8; instead of -3 we have 7, etc.; but then we must remember, that the integer part has been taken ten units too great, and by no means suppose that the number consists of 10, 9, or 8 figures.
-It is likewise easy to conceive, that, if in the case we speak of, this integer part be less than 10, we must write the figures of the number after a point, to show that they are decimals: for example, if the integer part be 9, we must begin at the first place after a point; if it be 8, we must also place a cipher in the first row, and not begin to write the figures till the second: thus 9.5622929 would be the logarithm of 0.365, and 8.5622929
+of the logarithm by 10, that is, to write 10 instead of 0 before the point; so that instead of -1 we have 9; instead of -2 we have 8; instead of -3 we have 7, etc.; but then we must remember, that the integral part has been taken ten units too great, and by no means suppose that the number consists of 10, 9, or 8 figures.
+It is likewise easy to conceive, that, if in the case we speak of, this integral part be less than 10, we must write the figures of the number after a point, to show that they are decimals: for example, if the integral part be 9, we must begin at the first place after a point; if it be 8, we must also place a cipher in the first row, and not begin to write the figures till the second: thus 9.5622929 would be the logarithm of 0.365, and 8.5622929